-In small ruminants, both ovine and caprine iPSCs were reported only from fibroblasts, be them embryonic, fetal or adult[59-69].
-Although integrative methodologies are still most commonly (retro- and lentiviral), silencing of exogenous factors has already been reported[63,64] (Supplemental material 2).
+In small ruminants, both ovine and caprine iPSCs were reported only from fibroblasts, either embryonic, fetal or adult[59-69].
+Although integrative methodologies (retro- and lentiviral) are still most commonly used, silencing of exogenous factors has already been reported[63,64] (Supplemental material 2).
 This is a significant achievement considering the objective of producing new organisms from pluripotent cells.
 Recently, induction of pluripotency using an mRNA approach with OSKM transcription factors was achieved in goats[69].
-Regarding generation of animals from iPSCs, ovine iPSCs were already reported contributing to the ICM of blastocysts[63] and live born chimeras[62] and biPSCs were used as donor cells in SCNT and cloned embryos were generated in cattle.
-Despite initial beliefs that the use of pluripotent cells might enhance cloning success, low rates of embryonic development were observed and no live-born animals have yet been reported, probably due to persistent expression of transgenes and increased number of aneuploidies in iPSC donor cells[67,68].
+Regarding generation of animals from iPSCs, ovine iPSCs were already reported contributing to the inner cell mass of blastocysts[63] and live born chimeras[62].
+BiPSCs were used as donor cells in SCNT, and cloned embryos were generated in cattle.
+Despite initial beliefs that the use of pluripotent cells might enhance cloning success, low rates of embryonic development were observed.
+No live-born animals have yet been reported probably due to persistent expression of transgenes and increased numbers of aneuploidies in iPSC donor cells[67,68].

 Swine

 The generation of pluripotent cell lines from swine has very clear and common objectives even between different research groups, being either the use of these cells for regenerative medicine or to preserve and/or augment agriculturally important traits in this species.
-The pig is considered the most attractive non-primate animal model for biomedical purposes, owing to its similarities to human immunology, genome organization, aging and whole animal physiology[70-72].
-The use of this large domestic animal (or also its miniature version—the minipig) enables long-term studies, for example, on tissue or organ transplantation, or for modeling specific diseases[73-75] in a more ethically acceptable environment when compared to the use of non-human primates or domestic pet animals (dogs and cats).
-It is envisaged that pluripotent cells will facilitate the generation of transgenic animals, for use as preclinical models and production of animals with valuable traits through the use of chimeric or nuclear transfer technologies.
+The pig is considered the most attractive non-primate animal model for biomedical purposes due to its similarities to human immunology, genome organization, aging and whole animal physiology[70-72].
+The use of this large domestic animal (or also its miniature version—the minipig) enables long-term studies on tissue or organ transplantation or for modeling specific diseases[73-75] in a more ethically acceptable environment when compared to the use of non-human primates or domestic pet animals (dogs and cats).
+It is envisaged that pluripotent cells will facilitate the generation of transgenic animals for use as preclinical models and production of animals with valuable traits through the use of chimeric or nuclear transfer technologies.

-The swine, however, is considered one of the “non-permissive” species, meaning that bona fide robust pluripotent stem cells derived from blastocysts-ESCs-have not yet been successfully generated[41,76,77].
-The generation of iPSCs, therefore, is of great import, given that the pig was the first domesticated species from which iPSC were derived, only after mouse, human, rat and monkey, all four being species from which ESCs had already been established[78-82].
+The swine, however, is considered one of the “non-permissive” species meaning that bona fide robust pluripotent stem cells derived from blastocysts-ESCs have not yet been successfully generated[41,76,77].
+The generation of iPSCs is of great importance.
+The pig was the first domesticated species from which iPSCs were derived, which was after ESCs had already been established for mouse, human, rat and monkey[78-82].

-At least 25 studies have already described porcine iPSC (piPSCs) production via various reprogramming and characterization protocols in the last decade (Supplemental material 3).
-The first three reports date from 2009 and describe human ESC-like cells, dependent or not on bFGF supplementation[21-23].
-Most of the subsequent studies, however, focused upon dissecting the differences between naive or primed cell generation, especially attempting to obtain naive cells in order to produce chimeric offspring through the use of LIF supplementation with or without other inhibitors such as CHIR99021, PD0325901, 5-AZA and others[83-92].
+At least 25 studies have already described porcine iPSC (piPSC) production via various reprogramming and characterization protocols in the last decade (Supplemental material 3).
+The first three reports date from 2009 and describe human ESC-like cells dependent or not on basic fibroblast growth factor (bFGF) supplementation[21-23].
+Most of the subsequent studies focused upon dissecting the differences between naïve or primed cell generation, especially attempting to obtain naïve cells in order to produce chimeric offspring through the use of leukemia inhibitory factor (LIF) supplementation with or without other inhibitors such as CHIR99021, PD0325901, 5-AZA and others[83-92].